SotirisLegkas/Sentiment-Analysis-on-COVID-Tweets/README.md

 ***Note 2: Probably, I should have tackled this task like a regression type problem, were the lowest sentiment score would be the negative and the highest the positive.
 To do this, I could have changed the compute_metrics function like using MAE and use as num_labels=1.***

-## For further explanation, I would be happy to discuss my solution in a call.